 Psychotherapy is usually time-limited and focuses on specific goals you want to accomplish.

-Most psychotherapy tends to focus on problem solving and is goal-oriented.
-That means at the onset of treatment, you and your therapist decide upon which specific changes you would like to make in your life.
-These goals will often be broken down into smaller attainable objectives and put into a formal treatment plan.
-Most psychotherapists today work on and focus on helping you to achieve those goals.
+Therapists today work on and focus on helping you to achieve those goals through weekly therapy sessions.
 This is done simply through talking and discussing techniques that the therapist can suggest that may help you better navigate those difficult areas within your life.
 Often psychotherapy will help teach people about their disorder, too, and suggest additional coping mechanisms that the person may find more effective.

-Most psychotherapy today is short-term and lasts less than a year.
-Most common mental disorders can often be successfully treated in this time frame, often with a combination of psychotherapy and medications.
+Therapy today is most-often short-term and lasts less than a year.
+Common mental disorders — such as depression, anxiety, bipolar disorder, OCD, ADHD, and the like — can be successfully treated within this time frame, sometimes with a combination of psychotherapy and medications.

 Psychotherapy is most successful when the individual enters therapy on their own and has a strong desire to change.
 If you don’t want to change, change will be slow in coming.
 Change means altering those aspects of your life that aren’t working for you any longer, or are contributing to your problems or ongoing issues.
 It is also best to keep an open mind while in psychotherapy, and be willing to try out new things that ordinarily you may not do.
 Psychotherapy is often about challenging one’s existing set of beliefs and often, one’s very self.
 It is most successful when a person is able and willing to try to do this in a safe and supportive environment.